ayhan219/Full-Stack-E-Commerce-website/README.md

 This e-commerce project covers all the necessary functionalities for an online shopping experience, with a strong focus on usability, security, and a responsive design that works across different devices.

-# Future

-Additionally, an admin panel is currently in development.
-This admin panel will provide administrators with the ability to manage the entire e-commerce platform effectively.
-Key features of the admin panel will include:

-Product Management: Admins will be able to add, edit, and delete products, ensuring that the inventory is always up to date.
-They can also manage product details such as descriptions, prices, and images.

-Order Management: Admins will have access to view all customer orders, track their statuses, and manage order fulfillment.
-This feature will help streamline the process of handling customer purchases and ensure timely deliveries.